vpaeder/telinkpp/README.md

 - CMake (for compilation, optional) - https://cmake.org
 - Doxygen (for docs, optional) - http://doxygen.nl

+Note that you need a system on which TinyB works.
+In practice this means some blend of Linux.
+I tested it on Raspbian.

 # Compiling
 Make sure to change MAC address, device name and password in telink_test.cxx before compiling.